-- 35. We note that the aid architecture has significantly changed in the current decade.
+- 47. We note that the aid architecture has significantly changed in the current decade.
 New aid providers and novel partnership approaches, which utilize new modalities of cooperation, have contributed to increasing the flow of resources.
 Further, the interplay of development assistance with private investment, trade and new development actors provides new opportunities for aid to leverage private resource flows.
 We re-emphasize the importance of the Development Cooperation Forum of the Economic and Social Council as the focal point within the United Nations system for holistic consideration of issues of international development cooperation, with participation by all relevant stakeholders.
 We shall pursue efforts, both in the United Nations and in collaboration with other relevant institutions, such as the Organization for Economic Cooperation and Development (OECD)/ Development Assistance Committee (DAC), to advance dialogue and cooperation among the increasingly diverse community of development partners.
-We encourage new aid providers to mobilize, manage and evaluate their international development cooperation initiatives.
 All development actors should cooperate closely to ensure that increased resources from all sources are used in a manner which ensures maximum effectiveness.
-We shall also pursue enhanced collaboration at the country level with the private sector, non-official donors, regional organizations and official donors. - 36.
-There is a growing need for more systematic and universal ways to follow quantity, quality and effectiveness of aid flows, given due regard to already existing schemes and peer-review mechanisms.
-We invite the Secretary-General, with relevant United Nations system agencies, in close cooperation with the World Bank, the regional development banks, OECD/DAC and other relevant stakeholders, to address this issue and to provide a report for consideration by the Development Cooperation Forum. - 37.
+We shall also pursue enhanced collaboration at the country level with the private sector, non-official donors, regional organizations and official donors. - 48.
+There is a growing need for more systematic and universal ways to follow quantity, quality and effectiveness of aid flows, giving due regard to existing schemes and mechanisms.
+We invite the Secretary-General, with relevant United Nations system agencies, in close cooperation with the World Bank, the regional and subregional development banks, OECD/DAC and other relevant stakeholders, to address this issue and to provide a report for consideration by the Development Cooperation Forum. - 49.
 We reiterate our support for South-South cooperation, as well as triangular cooperation, which provides much needed additional resources to the implementation of development programmes.
 We recognize the importance and different history and particularities of South-South cooperation and stress that South-South cooperation should be seen as an expression of solidarity and cooperation between countries, based on their shared experiences and objectives.
 Both forms of cooperation support a development agenda that addresses the particular needs and expectations of developing countries.
 We also recognize that South-South cooperation complements rather than substitutes for North-South cooperation.
 We acknowledge the role played by middle income developing countries as providers and recipients of development cooperation.
-Regional cooperation could also be strengthened as an effective vehicle for mobilizing resources for development, inter alia, by strengthening regional financial institutions to better assist in upgrading critical sectors in developing countries.
+Regional cooperation could also be strengthened as an effective vehicle for mobilizing resources for development, inter alia, by strengthening regional financial institutions to better assist in upgrading critical sectors in developing countries. - 50.
+We encourage developing countries in a position to do so to continue to make concrete efforts to increase and make more effective their South-South cooperation initiatives in accordance with the principles of aid effectiveness.